 The Project Lead (applicant) is the person who signs the TELUS Grant Agreement and receives the grant money.
 Once a project has been submitted, the Project Lead cannot change.

-The Project Lead must be a current resident of an eligible community in BC or Alberta.
-See our eligible communities list.
+The Project Lead must be a current resident of BC or Alberta.

 The Project Lead can be a first-time producer/filmmaker.
 Previous production or filmmaking experience is not required to be eligible.

 Legally, the Project Lead is the grant applicant who is required to meet eligibility criteria and manage the application requirements during the submission period.

 If awarded a grant, the Project Lead must submit documentation requirements, manage production expectations and deliver the finished video to TELUS Optik™ TV On Demand by the deadline.

 The Grant is awarded to the Project Lead and is non-transferable.
 If the Project Lead wishes to execute the TELUS Grant Agreement under a company name, the Project Lead must own and control at least 51% of the company and the company must have a current address in the Project Lead’s community of residence.

 The Project Lead retains all the rights, including copyright and releases to the completed project.